polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 If you have made it this far, that means you _should_ have a brand new blockchain with custom functionality up and running.

-We will give you a custom react component that you can add to your `substrate-front-end-template` meant for interacting with your node.
+We will give you a custom React component that you can use to interact with your node.

-## Explore the Front End Template
+## Explore the Front-End Template

-To start the front-end template, navigate to its directory and run:
+To start the Front-End Template, navigate to its directory and run:

 ```bash
 yarn start